 - clock in/out on behalf of employees; and

 - create timesheets on behalf of employees based on their rostered shifts.

 We’ve ramped it up a few notches with this current release and further enhanced the above functionalities.
-Specifically, managers (ie Clock Me In admin users) when logged logged in to admin mode will be able to:
+Specifically, managers (ie Clock Me In admin users), when logged in to admin mode, will be able to:

 - clock in/out on behalf of employees using a specified start/finish time; and